nazmulidris/developerlife.com/_posts/2019-10-20-idea-plugin-example-intro.md

 ## References

-There aren't many publicly available resources outside of JetBrains official docs (which are sparse) and open source plugins (which can be used as examples to learn from).
+There aren't many publicly available resources outside of JetBrains official docs (which are sparse, and tend to focus on the "how?" and never the "why?") and open source plugins (which can be used as examples to learn from).

 Here are a few that I've found.
 Sources (where and if you can find them) serve as a good source of learning for how the Platform SDK APIs work, how they can be used, and even how to write tests for them.
-Using the [debugger](https://www.youtube.com/watch?v=rjlhSDhFwzM) to set breakpoints and analyzing the stack traces are also a valid approach to understanding what this platform code does (since it is 15+ years old and has gone thru many many revisions).
+Using the [debugger](https://www.youtube.com/watch?v=rjlhSDhFwzM) to set breakpoints and analyzing the stack traces are also a valid approach to understanding what this platform code does (since it is 15+ years old and has gone through many many revisions).

 - [JetBrains IntelliJ Platform SDK official docs](http://www.jetbrains.org/intellij/sdk/docs/welcome.html).